Pathfinder -- Navigating and Analyzing Chemical Reaction Networks with an Efficient Graph-based Approach

 The resulting graph representation of the CRN can be queried for sequences of reactions, named paths in this context.
 A typical query asks for the shortest paths starting from one starting compound to a compound of interest.
 The obtained paths between two compounds are ordered by their path length which is linked to their probability.

-\subsection{Graph-theoretical Representation of Reactions}
+\subsection{Graph-Theoretical Representation of Reactions}

 In a given list of reactions (see Sec.~\ref{sec:compMethod} for details on their exploration), each reaction corresponds to a subgraph of the graph representation of the whole CRN.
 Therefore, the whole CRN is built by sequentially adding (parts) of such a subgraph.
-Two 'reaction nodes' represent the TS structure of the reaction with the additional information from which side of the reaction the reactants approached the TS.
-Accordingly, they are labeled as `left hand side' (LHS) reaction node in case one starts from the reactants and `right hand side' (RHS) reaction node in case one starts from the products, although such an assignment is to a certain degree arbitrary and solely serves the purpose to allow for directional distinction.
+Two ``reaction vertices'' represent the TS structure of the reaction with the additional information from which side of the reaction the reactants approached the TS.
+Accordingly, they are labeled as ``left-hand-side'' (LHS) reaction vertex in case one starts from the reactants and ``right-hand-side'' (RHS) reaction vertex in case one starts from the products, although such an assignment is to a certain degree arbitrary and solely serves the purpose to allow for directional distinction.
 In our context, the way a reaction is formulated depends on how our reactions exploration software \textsc{Chemoton} stored the reaction in the database.
-The assignment itself does not alter the graph as reaction nodes are only connected to reactants and products of a reaction.
+The assignment itself does not alter the graph as reaction vertices are only connected to reactants and products of a reaction.

-Next, the reactants and products will be added to the network as nodes if they have not already been included in the CRN yet.
-The added nodes are connected with directional edges where reactants are linked to the LHS reaction node and the LHS reaction node then to the products.
-In turn, the products are connected to the RHS reaction node and the RHS reaction node then to the reactants.
+Next, the reactants and products will be added to the graph as vertices if they have not already been included in the CRN yet.
+The added vertices are connected with directional edges where reactants are linked to the LHS reaction vertex and the LHS reaction vertex then to the products.
+In turn, the products are connected to the RHS reaction vertex and the RHS reaction vertex then to the reactants.
 The edges are directional to enforce the traversal from one side to the other as shown in Fig.~\ref{fig:graphStructure}.